Ab-Initio Potential Energy Surfaces by Pairing GNNs with Neural Wave Functions: Experiments

-\textbf{The nitrogen molecule.} The nitrogen molecule poses a challenge as classical methods such as CCSD or CCSD(T) fail to reproduce the experimental results~\citep{lyakhMultireferenceNatureChemistry2012,leroyAccurateAnalyticPotential2006}.
+\textbf{The nitrogen molecule} poses a challenge as classical methods such as CCSD or CCSD(T) fail to reproduce the experimental results~\citep{lyakhMultireferenceNatureChemistry2012,leroyAccurateAnalyticPotential2006}.
 While the accurate r12-MR-ACPF method more closely matches the experimental results, it scales factorially~\citep{gdanitzAccuratelySolvingElectronic1998}.
 After \cite{pfauInitioSolutionManyelectron2020} have shown that FermiNet is capable of modeling such complex triple bonds, we are interested in \model{}'s performance.
 To better represent both methods, we decided to compare both FermiNet as well as \model{} with 32 determinants due to a substantial performance gain for both methods.
 The results in Figure~\ref{fig:n2} show that \model{} agrees very well with FermiNet and is on average just $\SI{0.37}{\milli\hartree}$ higher, despite training only a single model for less than $\frac{1}{47}$ of FermiNet's training time, see Section~\ref{sec:training_time}.
+In addition, the ablation of PESNet without the MetaGNN shows a significant loss of accuracy of $\SI{4.3}{\milli\hartree}$ on average.

 \textbf{Cyclobutadiene and the MetaGNN.} The automerization of cyclobutadiene is challenging due to its multi-reference nature, i.e., single reference methods such as CCSD(T) overestimate the transition barrier~\citep{lyakhMultireferenceNatureChemistry2012}.
 In contrast, PauliNet and FermiNet had success at modelling this challenging system.
 Naturally, we are interested in how well \model{} can estimate the transition barrier.
-To be comparable to \cite{spencerBetterFasterFermionic2020}, we increased the number of determinants for the experiment to 32 and the single-stream size to 512.
+To be comparable to \cite{spencerBetterFasterFermionic2020}, we increased the number of determinants to 32 and the single-stream size to 512.
+Similar to PauliNet~\cite{hermannDeepneuralnetworkSolutionElectronic2020}, we found \model{} to occasionally converge to a higher energy for the transition state depending on the initialization and pretraining.
+To avoid this, we pick a well-initialized model by training 5 models for 1000 iterations and then continue the rest of the optimization with the model yielding the lowest energy.